tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 - The service compacts the updated tree and sends it accross the network.

-When I recieve the tree, it is already in a pointer representation, so we are down to 3 copies!
+When I recieve the tree, it is already in a pointer representation (remember, `unCompact` is free), so we are down to 3 copies!
 We also get two additional benefits from compact normal forms:

-- A `Tree` in compact normal form is close to its subtrees, so tree traversals will be cache friendly: it is likely that following a pointer will land into already prefetched cache
+- A `Tree` in compact normal form is close to its subtrees, so tree traversals will be cache friendly: it is likely that following a pointer will land into already prefetched cache.
 - Compact regions have no _outgoing_ pointers.
 It means that the garbage collector never needs to traverse a compact region: a compact region does not keep other heap object alive.
 Less work for